13 Days |

 This 13-days India religious tour package is dedicated solely for the religious ones.
 The tour takes a trip round to the cultural as well as religious spots in India.
 It begins with a Golden Triangle city trip to Delhi-Jaipur-Agra to cover the cultural touch of the trip and then proceeds to Varanasi for the first essence of religious touch.
 The tourists are taken to the enchanting evening Aarti at the banks of river Ganges and a boat ride across two renowned ghat – Manikarnika and Harishchandra.

-The other religious cities that are covered under the trip are Bhubaneshwar to Konark to Puri.
-The first two places are famous for numerous numbers of temples that showcases religious sentiments, mathematical and scientific calculations and mindblowing architectural efficiencies.
+The other religious cities that are covered under this trip are Bhubaneshwar to Konark to Puri.
+The first two places are famous for numerous temples that showcase religious sentiments, mathematical and scientific calculations and mindblowing architectural efficiencies.
 Puri is among the holiest places for Hindus and has one of the busiest sea beaches in India.
 The Jagannath Temple is however closed for non-Hindus.
-The religious trip gets back to cultural once again as the next stop is Kolkata which is the cultural and commercial point of Eastern India.
+The religious trip gets back to culture once again as the next stop is Kolkata which is the cultural and commercial point of Eastern India.
 Places like Howrah Bridge, Victoria Memorial, National Museum, St Paul’s Cathedral and Writer’s Building hold special mention for their rich cultural history.

 The religious tour package ends as the tourists depart from Kolkata airport.